 - Be prepared for the fact that it can take time to get back into a comfortable way of being together.
 The leaver may feel that decisions have been made in their absence and worry about their lack of involvement in home life.
 For their partner, eagerness for support with the house and children may be coupled with a sense of losing control.
 And both of you may have worries about what happened while you were apart; whether you were missed and whether anything happened to change your emotional closeness such as attraction to another, or infidelity.

-- If partings are a regular part of your lives then you can build a way of having reunions that recognises the needs of everyone and includes a special time or treat that everyone enjoys.
+- If partings are a regular part of your lives then you can build a way of having reunions that recognizes the needs of everyone and includes a special time or treat that everyone enjoys.
 In this way you are creating a tradition for you as a couple and as a family, which affirms your couple and family relationships, making partings bearable and reunions rewarding.